 The CHMP is accredited by the Council on Engineering and Scientific Specialty Boards [CESB] and by the American National Standards Institute [ANSI].
 The measure of the quality and strength of a certification program is to evaluate its accreditation status.
 Accreditation is a form of certification for the certifying organization, requiring conformance with strict standards of validity, reliability, and impartiality.
 A key feature of IHMM credentialing programs, accreditation is essential because of the nature of work performed by IHMM certificants.
-The handling and management of hazardous materials and the transport of dangerous goods are governed by model regulations published by the US Environmental Protection Agency, US Department of Transportation, the U.S. Department of Labor, the Occupational Safety and Health Administration, as well as by the safety industry best practices regulations.
-Accredited credentials allow professionals to not only gain knowledge to use and implement these regulations but to be recognized for their competency to properly manage and perform the functions of the profession.
+The handling and management of hazardous materials and the transport of dangerous goods are governed by model regulations published by the US Environmental Protection Agency, US Department of Transportation, as well as by the safety industry best practices regulations.
+Accredited credentials allow professionals to not only gain knowledge to use and implement these regulations but also to be recognized for their competency to properly manage and perform the functions of the profession.